-Command Description Commonly used by MAXTRANUSER Specifies the maximum number of IMS transactions that a single user may register to debug using the IMS Transaction Isolation Facility.
-S MDBG Allows users of programs compiled with z/OS XL C/C++ Version 1.10, or later, to indicate whether z/OS Debugger searches for .mdbg files.
+Command Description Commonl y used by MDBG Allows users of programs compiled with z/OS XL C/C++ Version 1.10, or later, to indicate whether z/OS Debugger searches for .mdbg files.
 U, G MULTIPROCESS Controls the behavior of z/OS Debugger when a new POSIX process is created by fork() or exec().
 U, G, S NAMES Controls whether z/OS Debugger processes or ignores certain load module or compile unit names.
 U, G NODISPLAY Controls the z/OS Debugger behavior when the display requested by the z/OS Debugger user is not available.
 U, G, S PREFERENCESDSN Specifies the default naming pattern that z/OS Debugger uses to name the preferences file.
 U, G, S SAVEBPDSN, SAVESETDSN Specifies the default naming pattern for the data sets used to save and restore the breakpoints and monitors (SAVEBPS) and the settings (SAVESETS).
 U, G, S SAVEBPDSNALLOC, SAVESETDSNALLOC Specifies the allocation parameters that z/OS Debugger uses when it creates the SAVEBPS and SAVESETS data sets.
 U, G, S SESSIONTIMEOUT Establishes a timeout for idle z/OS Debugger sessions that use the Terminal Interface Manager.
 Timed out sessions are canceled after a specified period of no user activity.
 S STARTSTOPMSG Controls whether to issue a message when each debugging session is initiated or terminated.
 S STARTSTOPMSGDSN Specifies a message file for start and stop debug session messages.
 S SUBSYS Specifies a subsystem used by certain library systems.
 G, S SVCSCREEN Controls whether and how z/OS Debugger uses SVC screening to intercept LOAD and LINK SVC's.
 This is necessary for debugging non-Language Environment assembler and LangX COBOL programs.
-S TCPIPDATADSN Instructs z/OS Debugger to dynamically allocate the specified file-name to the DDNAME SYSTCPD for the TCP/IP connection to the workstation for the remote debugger.
+S TCPIPDATADSN Instructs z/OS Debugger to dynamically allocate the specified filename to the DDNAME SYSTCPD for the TCP/IP connection to the workstation for the remote debugger.
 S THREADTERMCOND Controls whether z/OS Debugger prompts the user when it encounters a FINISH, enclave termination, or thread termination condition.
 U, G TIMACB Specifies that the z/OS Debugger Terminal Interface Manager (TIM) use a name other than EQASESSM.
 S END Specifies the end of a list of EQAOPTS commands.
 You must specify END.
 U, G, S